sddevelopment-be/penguin-pragmatic-patterns/src/0_Intro/README.md

 # Preface: "Hello world!"

-Are you interested in learning how to be better at the things you do on a daily basis?
+Are you interested in learning how to be better at the things you do every day?
 Are you working in a technical, or mostly technical role?
-Or are you just interested in picking the brains of those who are?
+Maybe you just have an interest in picking the brains of those who dedicate themselves to reasoning about these things?

-If so, keep reading as this piece of writing could be of value for you.
+If so, keep reading as this piece of writing could help you achieve your goals.

-Over the years, I have consumed a lot of books, articles, and videos with the goal of improving my skills as a technical professional.
+Over the years, I have consumed a lot of books, articles and videos with the goal of improving my skills as a technical professional.
 Some lessons I have learned during this time have proven to be great assets time and time again.
 Others have been mostly liabilities to my work.
-I have had the pleasure of working with some very capable, and motivated developers.
+I have had the pleasure of working with some highly capable, and motivated developers.
 But I did notice that what our industry lacks most is common ground.
 Other professions are more mature than ours.
 Which is only natural, as they have been around for ages.
 Their
-By comparison to crafts such as woodworking, medicine, or even politics, software development is a fairly young profession.
+By comparison to crafts such as woodworking, medicine or even politics, software development is a fairly young profession.

-At the time of writing (late 2022), the technology industry has been steadily growing in size and importance year-on-year.
+When writing this intro (late 2022), the technology industry has been steadily growing in size and importance year-on-year.
 Us nerds are now at the point where we can safely say that we control most of the world.
 While this does sound like a dream come true for our 10-year-old selves who fantasized about living in cyber-space and being all-powerful wizards, the reality is more grim.
 Right now around 20% of people working as software developers have less than two years of experience[^0].
 As our industry